adrianvalenz/adrianinvokes/src/index.md

 title: "Hello, my name is Adrian Valenzuela"
 ---

+In my former life I was a barber before working as a web developer.
+Creating something valuable out of nothing, like typing a web application into existence, has always fascinated me.

-In my former life I was a barber, but due to a long time intereste in technology, I am now a Full Stack Web Developer.
-With 8+ years of professional experience in the industry, I have designed, developed, and maintained a wide range of applications for both small business clients and corporations.
+Now with 8+ years and counting of professional experience in the industry, I have designed, developed, and maintained a wide range of applications for both small business clients and corporations and have helped them reach their milestones and business goals.

-As a proud member of the Bridgetown core team I have contributed to the project via tutorials and documentation.
+As a proud member of the Bridgetown Core Team, I have contributed to the Bridgetown Community via tutorials and documentation.
 In my spare time I manage a <span class="text-rose-500 border-b border-rose-500">[tech blog](https://mugenruby.com)</span> to show other developers what I have learned.
+I believe that knowledge is power.
+Teaching and learning from each other can give us that power to improve our quality of life.

 I am currently working on a few exciting projects, these include a React-based CMS for Bridgetown and a component library for Rails based on GitHub's ViewComponents and TailwindCSS.

-I currently reside on the central coast of California, just five minutes away from the beach with my wife and three beautiful kids.
-We love watching Disney movies and Harry Potter, all..year..round.
+I currently reside on the central coast of California, just five minutes away from the beach with my wife and our three beautiful kids.
+We love watching Harry Potter, baking pastries, and going for walks on our favorite hiking trails.

 <span class="py-4 inline-block">
     <button class="group py-2 px-4 text-stone-100 bg-stone-700 border border-stone-800 uppercase text-sm font-bold hover:border-rose-500 hover:bg-rose-500 flex items-center space-x-2 drop-shadow-sm hover:drop-shadow-lg">